Blog – Posted on Sunday, Feb 24

 ☐ Have you contacted potential reviewers and sent them an ARC?

 Reedsy Discovery is the perfect avenue to secure a high-quality review before your launch — but you shouldn’t neglect other reviewers.
-They could be book bloggers, local reporters, or even readers on your mailing list who ready to leave you a customer review on launch week.
+They could be book bloggers, local reporters, or even readers on your mailing list who are ready to leave you a customer review on launch week.

 Step 4.
 Submitting to Reedsy Discovery

-Reedsy Discovery is a service that helps authors connect with readers and readers.
+Reedsy Discovery is a service that helps authors connect with readers and reviewers.
 It offers you the chance to get a write-up from an experienced reviewer and be directly promoted to fans of your genre on Reedsy’s ever-growing list of keen readers.